aal89/leetcode/README.md

 ## Structure
 - Each problem is stored in its own directory.
-- Solutions are written in various programming languages, depending on the problem.
+- Solutions are written in the TypeScript language.

 ## How to Use
 1. Clone the repository: